esperanca/personal_website/src/posts/weeknotes-042.md

 ## Good things

+### Hola Valencia!

+It's my first month living in Valencia next Monday.
+Moving out of London after eight years was not an easy decision.
+Besides the [Kafkaesque experience of obtaining my working visa](https://www.youtube.com/watch?v=myh_GWyliXU), I miss a few friends I made in London, but I feel confident about this decision.
+Living near the beach was always something I dreamed of.
+I am not dipping in the Mediterranean Sea with the frequency I want.
+But just riding my bike to Malvarrosa whenever I want makes me smile.
+Another quality-of-life improvement is having friends who care for you within walking distance.
+We are so lucky to have Lady Cabanyal and Don Bumface (not using their real names to protect their privacy) to hang out frequently.
+Their help navigating the Spanish bureaucracy and learning about the local culture made all the difference.
+Learning Spanish, a language I never cared about before, has been good.
+It has many similarities with old Brazilian Portuguese, which is poetic and rich.
+Spanish people are also more compatible with my personality than the British.
+Something about their warmth and receptiveness makes things easier for me.

 ### Making the healthcare experience human

 I will soon complete six months of work at Docplanner.
 Their mission and values inspire me, and it is a joy to work in a scale-up again.
 It’s a world of possibilities, and the pace, for now, is ideal for me.